Supported Projects

 John van den Hoff (Australian Antarctic Division)

-The populations of rockhopper penguins, including those on Macquarie Island have been declining globally.
+Populations of Rockhopper penguins, including those on Macquarie Island have been declining globally.
 Changes in ocean surface temperature, influenced by climate change, have led to reduced prey abundance, affecting the penguins' food supply and resulting in poor reproductive success or higher mortality rates of juveniles or adults.
-The rockhopper penguin is facing significant challenges to its survival in the wild.
+The Rockhopper penguin is facing significant challenges to its survival in the wild.

 Diversity of the Macquarie Island intertidal macrofauna